Under 2 hours

 - Tie an overhand knot at this point.

 - Tie a second overhand stop knot against the first knot.

 - Repeat the process on the other side.

 Adjust and Test

-Let an adult sit in the swing to test it.
+- Let an adult sit in the swing to test it.
 An adult’s weight will “set” the knots to make them hold and keep the swing safe and stable.
 Expect the swing to hang a couple of inches closer to the ground with an adult sitting in it.

-Ready to find the supplies you need in your local store?
-Use The Home Depot app to locate products and check inventory.
+Ready to find the supplies to make a tree swing?
+Use The Home Depot app to locate products and check inventory at your local store.
 We'll take you to the exact aisle and bay.